loopbackio/loopback-next/docs/site/Model.md

 }
 ```

-Additionally, the `@property.array` decorator can still take an optional 2nd
+Additionally, the `@property.array` decorator can still take an optional second
 parameter to define or override metadata in the same fashion as the `@property`
 decorator.